Podcast Marketing: 9 Best Strategies to Promote Your Podcast

 - Run A/B tests to identify ideal elements and demographics for your ad.

-- Track your ad’s results to gather important data and use it to improve your ads.
+- Track your ad’s results to gather essential data and use it to improve your ads.

 You can also leverage paid Google Ads to target audiences searching for specific podcasts using relevant keywords.
-Since Google Ads are text-only, you don’t have to worry about adding an image either.
+Since Google Ads are text-only, you don’t have to worry about adding an image.

-From promoting your blog, getting your podcast in front of your audience, and growing YouTube subscribers, everything requires networking on the internet.
+From promoting a blog post or your entire blog, getting your podcast in front of your audience, and growing YouTube subscribers, everything requires networking on the internet.

 Here are some tips to start networking to promote your podcast: